dmrokan/gdblas/README.md

 var pack: PackedByteArray = gbl.mat_to_image_data([ R, G, B ])
 # An RGB8 formatted Image object can be created by using the data in 'pack'
 ```
-- `area(p_polygon: PackedVector2Array)`: Calculates the area of polygon.
-Points must be ordered in clockwise (CW) direction.

 ### Boost Geometry